Physics

 The attached body type is typically used to create composite/compound physics geometry.
 For example, a table can be composed of 5 box colliders.
 The parent entity can have a dynamic rigid body with no collider and the children (representing the top and four legs) can each have a box collider that gets attached to the parent.
 Composite/compound physics geometry is generally preferable to using fixed joints since it is more efficient and the attachment is perfectly rigid.

 Entities with dynamic rigid bodies should not be moved directly.
 Instead, they should be moved by applying forces or by setting their linear or angular velocities.
 Entities with kinematic rigid bodies can be moved directly by setting the position of the attached entity.
+See the physics bodies page for further details.

 Collider